sambit77/spring-multi-ds-config/README.md

 3. Define your entities and repositories class in separate packages
 4. Define 2 datasource config to match the datasource to entity and repository packages

-Main branch :- Configure 2 datasources and use JPA for  dataaccess EntityManager branch:- Configure 2 datasources and use EntityManager to execute stored procedures / queries etc.
+Main branch :- Configure 2 datasources and use JPA for  dataaccess  <br>
+EntityManager branch:- Configure 2 datasources and use EntityManager to execute stored procedures / queries etc.